Sorry, you need to enable JavaScript to visit this website.

 Synergies between public policies and programmes

-Although the Youth Advisory Board of the Republic of Croatia is an inter-sectoral body comprised of representatives of local and regional levels of government and the national level (ministries), as well as representatives of the academic community and educational institutions and youth organizations, the National Youth Program is created through the inter-sectoral approach and in the implementation of measures it also implies the cooperation of various Ministries, state and governmental bodies, and civil society organizations.
-One of the good examples is the Service-learning programme implemented through ESF - European Social Fund.
-The objectives of this program are:
+The Youth Council of the Republic of Croatia is an inter-sectoral body comprising representatives from local, regional, and national (ministerial) levels of government, along with representatives from the academic community, educational institutions, and youth organisations.
+The National Youth Programme is also a result of an inter-sectoral approach, and in implementing measures, it involves cooperation among various ministries, state and governmental bodies, and civil society organisations.
+One of the good examples is the Service-learning programme implemented through the European Social Fund.
+The objectives of this programme are:

-1. Strengthen the professional, analytical and advocacy capacities of civil society organizations through cooperation with higher education institutions;
+• strengthen the professional, analytical, and advocacy capacities of civil society organisations through cooperation with higher education institutions

-2. Establish viable programs of service-learning at higher education institutions as part of a systematic approach to strengthening the social responsibility of professors and students.
+• establish viable programmes of service-learning at higher education institutions as part of a systematic approach to strengthening the social responsibility of professors and students

 Partnerships between the culture and creative sectors, youth organisations and youth workers